mendix/docs/apidocs-mxsdk/mxsdk/creating-your-first-script.md

 2. Open the new project, and on the right hand side click on the **Edit in Modeler** button.

-3. If you have the [Mendix Modeler](https://appstore.home.mendix.com/link/modelers/) 6.0 or later, it will start and load the app you just created from the Team Server.
+3. If you have the latest [Mendix Modeler](https://appstore.home.mendix.com/link/modelers/), it will start and load the app you just created from the Team Server.

 ## Next step